Mr. President, a word

 uniforms, shouting, pointing, waving their beards which

 touch the ground like a fading plume of smoke.
-I see the flames
+I see the

 licking the salt of a thousand desert homes, emerging